fuse-code-support/FuseCodePoc/README.md

   * Select a file
   * auto-repl displays result in gray beside line; hover shows more; guard against infinite loops

+* Edit Scala using CodeMirror
+  * Integrate with Ensime / SBT
+  * Will need plugins to be able to extend the back-end

+* Edit YAML / OpenAPI using the OpenAPI editor

+* GFMX code notebooks

 * UI ideas
   * Splitters.
 Ctrl-1, Ctrl-2, Ctrl-3, Ctrl-0 to add and remove.
   * Quick sidebar for things like quick outline, open-file tree, git status, etc.
   * File tree - type to filter
   * Need a way to compress the number of tabs to make manageable?
   * Synchronized editors of same file.
 Across multiple tabs/connections.
 Displaying remote highlight.
+  * Synchronize the UI too?
+(Open tabs / focused tab / more?)

 * Refactoring
   * Move everything but bootstrap logic to separate repos as spiked in api.clj